acailic/acailic.github.io/_notes/aws-das-review-4.md

 - Made from the start with Hadoop in mind
 - Built-in sinks for HDFS and HBase
 - Originally made to handle log aggregation
+#### MXNet
+- Like Tensorflow, a library for building and accelerating neural networks
+- Included on EMR